 90% of low back pain is non-specific low back pain, meaning the source of the pain cannot be determined.
 However, often there is a recognizable movement pattern associated with the low back pain allowing us to be specific with our choice of treatment.
 The majority of people recover well with our help within 6 weeks.

-Sciatica is a term used to describe nerve pain felt down the leg.
 Traditionally the term sciatica literally meant pain from the irritation of the sciatic nerve.
 However, in modern times the term sciatica covers a broad range of conditions such as disc injuries with referred symptoms, nerve irritation or entrapments in the low back, piriformis syndrome and neural (nerve) tightness.
 The discomfort can be relentless, shooting down from your lower back to the toes, disrupting your daily activities.

 Sacro-Illiac Joint (SIJ) dysfunction can cause pain around the posterior pelvis and can refer to the front of the groin.
 Whilst this is a common issue in pregnancy, the SIJs can be injured or cause symptoms in the general population.